Swash has created a series of maps showing sand bypass and transfer systems around Australia, from east coast to west.

 South east Qld and northern NSW

 This one was first cab off the rank.
-As I noted at the time, most industry people I’d chatted to in south east Queensland and northern NSW knew of the Tweed River Entrance Sand Bypassing Project and the Gold Coast Seaway.
+As we noted at the time, most industry people we’d chatted to in south east Queensland and northern NSW knew of the Tweed River Entrance Sand Bypassing Project and the Gold Coast Seaway.

 But some of the other nine sand bypass-transfer systems operating annually between Noosa and Newcastle are less familiar.